Elżbieta Izabela Lubomirska: Life

+Portrait by Per Krafft the Elder, after Alexander Roslin 1767.

+Portrait by Per Krafft the Elder, after Alexander Roslin 1767.

 Play in the presence of king Stanisław II August, 1790.
 The painting depicts the interior of the first National Theatre in Warsaw situated at the Krasiński Square.
 This theatre was generously supported by Elżbieta Lubomirska.

 Izabela Lubomirska playing a concert with Prince Henryk Lubomirski (playing the harp) and her two French acquaintances in Łańcut, 1793.